 Trammell had been at a typical political gathering at the ‘Diplomat‘ in Montgomery, Alabama.
 This is where all the state politicians would gather to discuss what they would do in the legislature, contracts and a host of other issues.
-While Trammell was socializing, Nixon’s team made their hit by drugging him with LSD; the ‘team’ had calculated the drug would be absorbed into Trammell’s system quickly and cause a ‘significant accident.’
-(Remember Nixon’s plot to assassinate Jack Anderson by either putting poison in his medicine cabinet or exposing him to a ‘massive dose’ of LSD by smearing it on the steering wheel of his car.) http://www.msnbc.msn.com/id/39157420/ns/politics/t/nixon-plot-against-newspaper-columnist-detailed/#.ULgWLGexSS4)
+While Trammell was socializing, Nixon’s team made their hit by drugging him with LSD; the ‘team’ had calculated the drug would be absorbed into Trammell’s system quickly and cause a “significant accident.”

-- It was John N. Mitchell, after being betrayed by Nixon, who confessed to Trammell, how Nixon had dispatched his ‘assassination team’ by orchestrating a near fatal auto crash in Oct. of 1971; Mitchell also confirmed “W” being dispatched as a political spy for daddy Bush and President Richard Nixon.
+- It was John N. Mitchell, after being betrayed by Nixon, who confessed to Trammell, that Nixon had dispatched his ‘assassination team’ by orchestrating the near fatal auto crash in Oct. of 1971; Mitchell also confirmed ‘W.’ Bush being dispatched as a political spy for daddy Bush and President Richard Nixon.